DKB1990/architecture-center/docs/example-scenario/networking/azure-dns-private-resolver-content.md

 1. The response arrives at the client VM.

-1. The client VM establishes a private connection to the private endpoint that uses the AP address 10.5.0.5.
+1. The client VM establishes a private connection to the private endpoint that uses the IP address 10.5.0.5.
 The private endpoint provides the client VM with a secure connection to an Azure database.

 For more information, see [Azure private endpoint DNS configuration](/azure/private-link/private-endpoint-dns).